vernre01/learning-journal/README.md

 2. Stuck?
 Do a mental reboot, instead of a shutdown.
 3. To infinity and beyond!

+Francois de La Rochefoucauld:

->Few people have the wisdom to prefer the criticism that would do them good, to the praise that deceives them.
+>Few people have the wisdom to prefer the criticism
+>that would do them good, to the praise that deceives them.
-Francois de La Rochefoucauld